Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 Annoying Younger Sibling: In The Dark World, he knows how to get under Thor's skin, irritating the heck out of his brother with his shapeshifting pranks and his snarky comments about Thor's piloting skills during their escape from Asgard.

-Anti-Villain/Anti-Hero: Loki dances between the two.
-His actions early on in Thor are that of a trickster causing some potentially dangerous mischief and accidentally causing more trouble than he intended, then later he purposefully begins hatching amoral and destructive plans.
-In The Avengers he's a straight villain, then in The Dark World starts dancing between them again, becoming a Nominal Hero who aids Thor but is still clearly not to be trusted.
-Though from the looks of the ending of The Dark World, he may be poised to step in the role of villain again.
+Anti-Villain: His actions early on in Thor are that of a trickster causing some potentially dangerous mischief and accidentally causing more trouble than he intended, then later he purposefully begins hatching amoral and destructive plans.
+In The Avengers, he drops the "Anti" part and is a straight villain, only to pick it back up again in Thor 2.

 Arch-Enemy: To Thor.
-It's the "We're brothers!" angle that makes the conflict so personal and the conflict so epic.
+It's the "We're brothers!" angle that makes the conflict so personal and epic.

 Badass: Though he's outmatched in physical combat by most foes, including his brother, he's still a master of magic, a competent hand-to-hand fighter, and is able to kick his fair share of ass in his own right.